Skip to main content

 The processes of the Compensation Office for projects abroad, from the submission of applications to the issuing of international attestations, as well as various requirements for specific measures abroad are described in more detail in the following document.

-VV reports – Compensation Office evaluation (only available in german):
+VVB reports – Compensation Office evaluation (only available in german):

 Complete one of the following forms as appropriate:

-6. Which validators and verifiers are approved?
+6. Which validation and verification bodies are approved?

 Projects in Switzerland: